hassan-qasemi/dart_web3_core/README.md

 By using [Dart's build system](https://github.com/dart-lang/build/), webthree can generate Dart code to easily access smart contracts.

-To use this feature, put a contract abi json somewhere into `lib/`.
+To use this feature, put a contract abi json into `lib/src/generated/abi`.
 The filename has to end with `.abi.json`.
-Then, add a `dev_dependency` on the `build_runner` package and run

 ```
 dart run build_runner build